mighty-gerbils/gerbil/doc/core-prelude.md

 ## Core Expander Syntax

 These syntactic forms come from the root context, which is the parent context of all syntactic contexts in Gerbil.
-They are not per se a part of the core prelude, but they are documented here for completeness.
+They are not a part of the core prelude per se, but they are documented here for completeness.

 ### Top Forms
 #### begin